fictionco/fiction/@docs/integrations/pro-suite/index.md

 ![Premium Detected](./cli-output.jpg)

 What's next?
 That's it!
 Now Factor knows that you are a premium customer and can adjust things accordingly.

-## What happens with Pro or Business are enabled
+## What happens when a premium suite is enabled

 When Factor detects that it is running the pro or business (which includes pro) suite it enables varying features in extensions created by the core team.

 Each plugin has different features that can be enabled, typical examples include: